okaram/IntroJava/README.md

 # IntroJava
 Materials for an Intro to Programming with java class (CS5000 at Kennesaw.edu).
-Current (well, coming) session is [Spring 2018](sessions/Spring2018)
+Last session is [Spring 2018](sessions/Spring2018)

 + Part 1
     + [Module 0](sessions/Spring2018/Module0.md) - Introduction and variables